-- 4.4.4.2 The Proposed Development (Offshore) is located within the Moray Firth off the northeast coast of Scotland, with the northern limit of the Caledonia OWF approximately 22km from Wick and the southern boundary approximately 38km from Banff. - 4.4.4.3 The Caledonia OWF is bound to the west by Smith Bank, an extensive sandbank.
-The main body of Smith Bank is underpinned by solid bedrock, with variable thickness layers of stable overlying sediment deposits and a more mobile sediment veneer. - 4.4.4.4 The southern part of the Caledonia OECC passes through the Southern Trench feature.
+- 4.4.4.2 Caledonia North is located within the Moray Firth off the northeast coast of Scotland, with the northern limit of the Caledonia North Site approximately 22km from Wick. - 4.4.4.3 The Caledonia North Site is bound to the west by Smith Bank, an extensive sandbank.
+The main body of Smith Bank is underpinned by solid bedrock, with variable thickness layers of stable overlying sediment deposits and a more mobile sediment veneer. - 4.4.4 The southern part of the Caledonia North OECC passes through the Southern Trench feature.
 The Southern Trench is an enclosed seabed basin 58km long and up to 250m deep.
-It is located off the Aberdeenshire coast in the southeastern part of the outer Moray Firth, stretching from Buckie in the west to Peterhead in the east (Brooks et al., 201340).
-The Southern Trench acts as a sink for fine grain sediments (Holmes et al., 200441).
+It is located off the Aberdeenshire coast in the southeastern part of the outer Moray Firth, stretching from Buckie in the west to Peterhead in the east (Brooks et al., 2013).
+The Southern Trench acts as a sink for fine grain sediments (Holmes et al., 2004).
 To the north of the Southern Trench is an isolated plateau, the top of which ranges from approximately 40 to 50m depth (LAT).
-Seabed photography in this region identified the seabed was characterised by well-rounded pebbles, cobbles and boulders (Holmes et al., 200441). - 4.4.4.5 Smiler's Hole is a 25km long, 175m deep enclosed basin located to the east of the Caledonia OECC.
-Sediment samples taken from within the basin have been classified as muddy sands, with polymodal distribution patterns consistent with an environment allowing both sedimentation of the finest grained muds and a process of resuspension under conditions of stronger near-bed currents (Holmes et al., 200441).
+Seabed photography in this region identified the seabed was characterised by well-rounded pebbles, cobbles and boulders (Holmes et al., 2004). - 4.4.4.5 Smiler's Hole is a 25km long, 175m deep enclosed basin located to the east of the Caledonia North OECC.
+Sediment samples taken from within the basin have been classified as muddy sands, with polymodal distribution patterns consistent with an environment allowing both sedimentation of the finest grained muds and a process of resuspension under conditions of stronger near-bed currents (Holmes et al., 2004).

-- 4.4.4.6 Across the Caledonia OWF, water depths range from between 40 and 88m (Lowest Astronomical Tide (LAT)), with the majority between 50 and 60m (LAT).
-The shallowest depths are found in the north-western part of the Caledonia OWF, on the outer edges of Smith Bank.
-Water depths increase towards the south and east of the Caledonia OWF, with the deepest areas corresponding with the presence of enclosed basins (Holmes et al., 200441). - 4.4.4.7 Data reported separately in the geophysical interpretation report (Volume 7B, Appendix 4-6: Reconnaissance Geophysical Survey Interpretation Report) outlined that water depth across the survey area varies between 39.6m LAT in the east of the Caledonia OWF to 102.0m LAT in the north, generally undulating with an average gradient of less than 1°.
-However, gradients up to 15° are associated with an east west orientated trench in the south of the
+- 4.4.6 Across the Caledonia North Site, water depths range between approximately 35 and 60m (Lowest Astronomical Tide (LAT)), with the majority between 50 and 60m (LAT).
+The shallowest depths are found in the north-eastern part of the Caledonia North Site, on the outer edges of Smith Bank, and the deepest area is located in the south-east, corresponding to the east part of a trench, which is approximately 19km long orientated south-west to north-east. - 4.4.4.7 Data reported separately in the geophysical interpretation report (Volume 7B, Appendix 4-6: Reconnaissance Geophysical Survey Interpretation Report) outlined that water depth across the survey area varies between 39.6m LAT in the east of the Caledonia North Site to 60m LAT in the north, generally undulating with an average gradient of less than 1°.
+Numerous shoal features are present across the Caledonia North Site typically related to underlying Glacial Till.